alxxrg/copula-shirley/README.md

 # COPULA-SHIRLEY
 Implementation for the COPULA-SHIRLEY framework for differerentially-private synthetic data generation.
 This implementation is used on the following paper:

-Gambs, Sébastien, Ladouceur, Frédéric, Laurent, Antoine and Roy-Gaumond, Alexandre.
-“Growing synthetic data through differentially-private vine copulas”, Proceedings on Privacy Enhancing Technologies (PETS), vol. XXXX, no. X, XXXX.
-(URL)
+Gambs, S., Ladouceur, F., Laurent, A. and Roy-Gaumond, A., 2021.
+Growing synthetic data through differentially-private vine copulas.
+Proceedings on Privacy Enhancing Technologies, 3, pp.122-141. https://www.petsymposium.org/2021/files/papers/issue3/popets-2021-0040.pdf

 ## Requirements
+### R
+- r-base (4.0.3)
+- rvinecopulib (0.5.5.1.1)

 ### Python
 - numpy (1.19.5)
 - scipy (1.6.0)